 Catechesis of the Good Shepherd (CGS) is a method of helping children enter into a relationship with God.
 It was developed based on Maria Montessori’s educational principles, who studied early childhood development in depth and greatly valued the child’s dignity and immense potential for learning.
 Find all information at www.cgsusa.org.

 But what is this discernment?
 The word used in Psalm 119:66 means “taste.”
-It is the ability to make discriminating judgments, to distinguish between, and recognize the moral implications of, different situations and courses of action.
+It is the ability to make discriminating judgments, to distinguish between, and recognize different situations and courses of action.

 High School and College-level resources